 We are in a highly competitive industry.
 Some of our competitors are more established in the health care industry in terms of a larger market share and have greater financial resources than we do in some markets.
 In addition, other companies may enter our markets in the future, including emerging competitors in the Medicare program or competitors in the delivery of health care services.
-We may also face increased competition due to participation by other insurers in the health insurance exchanges implemented under the Health Care Reform Law.
 We believe that barriers to entry in our markets are not substantial, so the addition of new competitors can occur relatively easily, and customers enjoy significant flexibility in moving between competitors.
 Contracts for the sale of commercial products are generally bid upon or renewed annually.
 While health plans compete on the basis of many factors, including service and the quality and depth of provider networks, we expect that price will continue to be a significant basis of competition.
 In addition to the challenge of controlling health care costs, we face intense competitive pressure to contain premium prices.
 Factors such as business consolidations, strategic alliances, legislative reform, and marketing practices create pressure to contain premium price increases, despite being faced with increasing medical costs.

-The policies and decisions of the federal and state governments regarding the Medicare, military, Medicaid and health insurance exchange programs in which we participate have a substantial impact on our profitability.
+The policies and decisions of the federal and state governments regarding the Medicare, military and Medicaid programs in which we participate have a substantial impact on our profitability.
 These governmental policies and decisions, which we cannot predict with certainty, directly shape the premiums or other revenues to us under the programs, the eligibility and enrollment of our members, the services we provide to our members, and our administrative, health care services, and other costs associated with these programs.
 Legislative or regulatory actions, such as those resulting in a reduction in premium payments to us, an increase in our cost of administrative and health care services, or additional fees, taxes or assessments, may have a material adverse effect on our results of operations, financial position, and cash flows.